 “What people call the floating world, Ono, was a world Gisaburo knew how to value.” – Mori-San

 The advent of WW2 led to a disdain for frivolity, decadence, pleasure – everything the Floating World symbolised.
 Even the high class and sophisticated Geisha struggled with declining income during the war.
-By 1944, the pleasure districts were closed.
-The Geisha either found employment through connections or were pressed into factory service.
+By 1944, the pleasure districts were closed, and the formerly idolised Geisha either found employment through connections or were pressed into factory service.

 It is possible Ono changes due to sincere distaste for excess.
 Or he is simply astute and sees where tastes are turning.
-There could also be a leftover feeling from his father’s disdain for art.
-His attempt to prove that art can be a masculine, useful profession.
+There could also be a leftover feeling from his father’s disdain for art; an attempt to prove that art can be a masculine, useful profession.

-Ono’s favoured local pleasure district was for the soldier, the right-wing Imperialist.
-It was more a group of bars than a real Floating World.
-Still a place to drink and relax, but centred around a militaristic, Imperial aesthetic.
-So, it remained acceptable to the Emperor and his Committees.
+Ono’s favoured local pleasure district was for the soldier, the right-wing Imperialist; more a group of bars than a real Floating World.
+Still a place to drink and relax, but centred around a militaristic, Imperial aesthetic, meaning it remained acceptable to the Emperor and his Committees.